SeaGL/organization/meetings/2026/20260311-cross-comm.md

 - no updates
 - but we really need get going on this ASAP
 - scheduling poll: https://timeful.app/e/AFBd9
+- From Alfredo's SCALE trip report, reminded us of grants as a source of funding.
+  - Created task to review some grant opportunities: https://vikunja.seagl.org/tasks/203

 #### Policy & Protocol
 - no updates